canjs/canjs/docs/can-guides/introduction/technical.md

 ## jQuery integration

-By default, CanJS's [can-core] works without jQuery.
-However, the [can-jquery] module integrates jQuery's and CanJS's event system.
+By default, CanJS’s [can-core] works without jQuery.
+However, the [can-jquery] module integrates jQuery’s and CanJS’s event system.
 This allows you to listen to jQuery custom events like `draginit` directly in [can-stache-bindings.event can-stache event bindings] or using [can-control].

-[This JSBin](http://jsbin.com/yifopus/edit?html,css,js,output) lets a user drag an item into a trashcan using custom jQuery drag/drop events.
+[This JS Bin](http://jsbin.com/yifopus/edit?html,css,js,output) lets a user drag an item into a trashcan using custom jQuery drag/drop events.

 ## Server Side Rendering